 The East Coast of Tasmania is a destination boasting a diversity of landscapes and experiences for visitors.
 It is home to the renowned Freycinet National Park, Wineglass Bay and Saffire Freycinet luxury lodge.
 It is a destination where visitors can experience natural beauty, world class food and wine experiences in a beautiful, relaxing environment and truly feel like they can get away from the pressures of the every day.

-Visitation to the East Coast of Tasmania has been on an upward trajectory over the past five years with growth in visitation increasing at an average rate of 11% per annum with 1.35 million visitor nights being spent in the destination in 2017, up from 901,249 in 2012.
+Visitation to the East Coast of Tasmania has been on an upward trajectory over the past five years with growth in visitation increasing at an average rate of 7.2% per annum with 1.7 million visitor nights being spent in the destination in 2019.

-Visitor arrivals into Tasmania’s main airport, Hobart International Airport, have been increasing on average by 5% each year, boosting visitation to the region.
-There will soon be the potential for direct flights from Asia with a runway extension completed in February 2018 and discussions with international carriers underway.
-Launceston Airport - the winner of Australia’s “Major Airport of the Year” for three consecutive years - also services the East Coast well.
-Additional flights from more destinations will mean increased demand for tourism infrastructure and accommodation options in the East Coast of Tasmania
+Visitor arrivals into Tasmania’s main airport, Hobart International Airport, have been increasing on average by 5.1% each year, boosting visitation to the region.
+There will soon be the potential for direct flights from Asia to Tasmania with the runway currently being extended and discussions with international carriers understood to be underway.
+More flights from more destinations will mean increased demand for tourism infrastructure and accommodation options in the East Coast of Tasmania.

 East Coast Tasmania: HMSA Historical Trading Performance FY12 to FY16

 |FY14||41.2% (9.9%)||$168 (1.0%)||$69 (11.0%)|